Introduction

 In 1986, Dr. Albert Starr addressed the Society of Thoracic Surgeons on the topic of The Thoracic Surgical Industrial Complex.
 Having attended that meeting and listening to his address, I thought to myself this is such a growing field of the relationship between medicine and business that would be worth billions of dollars in the future.

 But the roaring 90s were a time of incredible economic expansion and business opportunities throughout the Far East.
-When hired to introduce a new prosthetic valve made in the USA, I employed the network of dealers and surgeons I knew previously.
+When hired to introduce a new prosthetic valve made in the USA, I employed the network of dealers and surgeons I knew.
 Thanks to full support from the home office team in Texas, the advanced valve design gained a sizable share of the mechanical market.
 A whirlwind 10-year love affair and marriage steadily dissolved as my travel increased, diminishing any business success I'd achieved.
 Divorce loomed on a distant horizon.

-I returned to publishing, where I’d established what I thought was a credible voice with APEX.
+I returned to publishing, where I’d established a credible voice with APEX.
 I mused, “Why not tackle the challenge of starting the first heart journal for regional clinicians?”
 They found it nearly impossible for their clinical or research work to be accepted in Western journals; language difficulties, failure to adhere to scientific publishing norms, and insufficient patient follow-up resulted in routine rejections.
 The journal was circulated widely in 1993, with prominent surgeons and cardiologists on the editorial board.
 Fortunately, initial funding sustained its growth.

 Despite intense competition from an Australian scientific periodical for regional ascendency, Asian clinicians and researchers had the Asian Cardiovascular and Thoracic Annals to call their own.

-Looking back, thanks to numerous individuals' tireless efforts and unwavering dedication, the creation of this legacy rested with all of us—it remains in circulation today.
+Thanks to numerous individuals' tireless efforts and unwavering dedication, the creation of this legacy rested with all of us—it remains in circulation today.
 I gave it a life as part of my unscripted Far East odyssey, but a select few sustained and nourished it over the past two decades since I left Asia for home in 2003.

 From the bustling streets of New York to the vibrant, tree-lined avenues of Asia and the Pacific, good fortune and timing drove us to improve the journal.
 Establishing its relevance became an obsession.
 An official link to The Asian Society for Cardiovascular and Thoracic Surgery ensured its survival and continued growth.